 If your credit union’s name does not contain the word “Federal,” it might still be a federally-insured institution.
 The best way to find out is to research credit unions through the NCUA.

 Credit unions are safe places for cash and cash-like holdings.
 NCUA insurance generally covers:

 - Money market accounts (but not money market funds)

 - Certificates of deposit (CDs)

-- IRAs held at the credit union
+- IRAs held in share accounts at the credit union

 Some credit unions are not federally insured.
 These institutions are often very safe, but they don’t have the backing of the U.S. government.
 As a result, they are certainly less safe than a government-backed credit union.